online-ml/river/docs/faq/index.md

 ## What are the differences between scikit-learn's online learning algorithm which have a partial_fit method and their equivalents in river?

 The algorithms from `sklearn` that support incremental learning are mostly meant for mini-batch learning.
-In a pure streaming context where the observations arrive one by one, then `river` is much faster than `sklearn`.
+In a pure streaming context where the observations arrive one by one, then River is much faster than `sklearn`.
 This is mostly because `sklearn` incurs a lot of overhead by performing data checks.
 Also, sklearn assumes that you're always using the same number of features.
-This is not the case with `river` because it use dictionaries which allows you to drop and add features as you wish.
+This is not the case with River because it use dictionaries which allows you to drop and add features as you wish.

 ## How do I save and load models?